wephy/mathematics/README.md

-# # mathematics
+# Mathematics [mathematics]

-A collection of mathematics projects
+**A collection of mathematical problems.
+I plan on having this be a huge hub of anything and everything mathematical one can manifest in code.**

 ## Approximating pi